sorainnosia/scrappermin/release/readme.txt

 1. Windows (amd64 : ScrapperMin.exe)
 2. Linux (amd64 : ScrapperMinLinux64, arm : ScrapperMinLinuxArm, 386 : ScrapperMinLinux386)
 3. Mac (amd64 : ScrapperMinDarwin64, 386 : ScrapperMinDarwin386)
+4. Android (ScrapperMinAndroid.aar and ScrapperMinAndroid-sources.jar)
+5. C-Library for Windows (ScrapperMinShared)

 In deployment setting, determine the processor architecture and OS and use the file for it and includes the Scripts folder.
 Scripts folder must be at the level of the executable.